157th Fighter Squadron: Post Cold War era

 Early in the 1990s with the declared end of the Cold War and the continued decline in military budgets, the Air Force restructured to meet changes in strategic requirements, decreasing personnel, and a smaller infrastructure.
 The 169th adopted the new USAF "Objective Organization" in early 1992, with the word "tactical" being eliminated from its designation and becoming the 169th Fighter Group.
-Tactical Air Command was inactivated on 1 June, being replaced by the new Air Combat Command (ACC).
+Tactical Air Command was inactivated on 1 June, being replaced by the new Air Combat Command.

 In 1995, the 157th Fighter Squadron became the recipient of brand-new Block 52 F-16C/D Fighting Falcons coming straight from the Lockheed facility at Fort Worth, Texas.
 The 169th Fighter Group becoming the first AirNational Guard unit to receive these state-of-the-art aircraft.
 The mission profile of the unit changed in the way that they became a multi-role squadron being able to perform all kind of missions.
 More specifically they also received the HARM Targeting System being able to fly anti-radar sorties with the AGM-88 anti-radar missile.